megh1241/blockset/README.md

 3) Run cold\_start\_inference.sh to perform RF/GBT inference on the test data and run the latency benchmarks.
 In order to ensure a cold-start latency in our benchmarks, we create identical copies of the model.
 We then perform inference on a different copy of the model per data point in a cyclical manner.
 That way, caching effects are eliminated.

-For PACSET-as-service, the workflow is as follows.
+#### For PACSET-as-service, the workflow is as follows.
-1)
+1) Run train\_sklearn.sh to train and save a random forest/gradient boosted tree model in scikitlearn (or xgboost).
+Refer to train\_sklearn.sh for specific instruction for how to run it and parameter explanations.
+Specifically, look for lines with #TODO that contain instructions for the user to modify parameters.
-2)
+2) Run pack.sh to pack the model using PACSET's packing layout.
+This script will read the sklearn trained model, pack the nodes and save the model.
+Make sure to change format to "text" in the script to ensure that the model is saved in a text format.
 3)
 4)

-For the baseline experiments(comparison with xgboost and sklearn), the workflow is as follows.
+#### For the baseline experiments(comparison with xgboost and sklearn), the workflow is as follows.